 - 1. To understand the basic principles of engineering drawing - 2.
 To have the knowledge of generating the pictorial views - 3.
-To understand the development of surfaces - 4.
-Use CAD tools for making drawings of machine components and assemblies. - 5.
+Use CAD tools for making drawings of machine components and assemblies. - 4.
 To have the knowledge of interpretation of dimensions of different quadrant projections.

-COURSE OUTCOMES:

-On completion of this course students will be able to:
+COURSE OUTCOMES: On completion of this course students will be able to:

 - 1. Prepare and understand drawings. - 2.
 Use the principles of orthographic projections. - 3.
-By studying about projections of solids, students will be able to visualize three dimensional objects and that will enable them to design new products. - 4.
+By studying projections of solids, students will be able to visualize three dimensional objects and that will enable them to design new products. - 4.
 Design and fabricate surfaces of different shapes. - 5.
 Represent the objects in three dimensional appearances.